mihail911/mihail911.github.io/src/pages/articles/2022-27-02---MLOps-Is-A-Shitshow/index.md

 - **Declarative systems for machine learning**.
 For a few years now, we've already seen the modeling tooling for ML become commoditized with the advent of software like [PyTorch](https://pytorch.org/) as well as higher-level libraries like [HF Transformers](https://huggingface.co/docs/transformers/index).
 This is all a welcome step for the field, but I believe we can do even more.
 Democratizing access to something involves developing abstractions that hide unnecessary implementation details for downstream users.
 [Declarative machine learning systems](https://arxiv.org/abs/2107.08148) are some of the most exciting next phases of this modeling evolution.
 Enabling a whole new generation of domain experts to apply ML to their problems requires tools that approximate what [Webflow and others](https://webflow.com/) did for web development.
 - **Real-time machine learning**.
 ML systems are data-driven by design, and so for most applications having up-to-date data allows for more accurate predictions.
 Real-time ML can mean a lot of things, but in general it's better to have fresher models.
 This is something we will continue to see investment in over the next few years, as building real-time systems is a difficult infrastructure challenge.
 I should add that I don't believe many companies (especially those at the "reasonable scale" described above) need real-time ML to get their first wins.
 But eventually we'll get to the point where it's not a huge lift to integrate these types of systems from day 1.
 [Chip](https://huyenchip.com/2020/12/27/real-time-machine-learning.html) has done very good work on this front.
 - **Better data management**.
 Data is the life-blood of every machine learning system, and in a future world where ML powers most enterprise functions, data is the life-blood of every organization.
 And yet, I think we have a long way to go with developing tools for management of data across its lifecycle from sourcing and curating to labelling and analyzing.
 Don't get me wrong: I love Snowflake as much as the next person.
 But I believe we can do better than just a handful of siloed tables sitting around in an organization's VPN.
 How can we make it easy for data practitioners to quickly answer questions about what data they have, what they can do with the data, and what they still need?
 [Data discovery tools](https://eugeneyan.com/writing/data-discovery-platforms/) are some of the early steps in addressing these questions.
 In my experience, the deficiencies in tooling are especially pronounced when we consider unstructured data.
 - **Merging business insight tooling with data science/machine learning workflows**.
 The tooling around business insights has always been [more mature](https://www.hashpath.com/2020/11/build-a-modern-data-analytics-stack-from-scratch-in-under-an-hour/) than that of data science.
-One reason for this has to do with the fact that data analysts' output tends to be more readily surfaced to business leaders and hence BI tooling investment is deemed more critical to an organization's bottom line.
+One reason for this has to do with the fact that data analysts' output tends to be more readily surfaced to business leaders, and hence BI tooling investment is deemed more critical to an organization's bottom line.
 As we get to the point where data science outputs more directly deliver value to organizations, I believe we will see an increasing synergy amongst the two stacks.
 When all is said and done, machine learning is a tool that can enable more efficient operations, improved metrics, and better products.
 In that way, its goals are not that different from those of BI.

 And now stepping back from the tech, here are a few meta trends we will see moving forward: